Rojeen/Artificial_Intelligence_Projects/README.md

 ## puzzle.py:

 Agent that solves the 8-puzzle game using depth-first search (DFS), breadth-first search (DFS), and A* search.
-Run the program specifying which search you want to use and a list of integers with commas and without spaces to represent the board.
+Run the program by specifying which search you want to use and a list of integers (with commas and without spaces) to represent the board.
 Represent the empty space with a 0.
-Use "dfs" to use depth-first search, "bfs" to use breadth-first search, and "ast" to use A* search.
+Use "dfs" to do depth-first search, "bfs" to do breadth-first search, and "ast" to do A* search.

 For example, run "python3 puzzle.py bfs 0,8,7,6,5,4,3,2,1"
 ______________________________________________________________________________________________________________________________